aminm-net/JsonDiffer.Netstandard/README.md

 This library uses Newtonsoft.Json as the underlying engine.

-** Legacy version should work as they did before thanks to optional parameters added to the new functionalities. **
+**Note:  Legacy version should work as they did before thanks to optional parameters added to the new functionalities.**

 # ADHOC Object Model
 Shows diffrences with "*" for changed properties "-" and "+" for removed and added ones respectively.